agmoss/klearlink-api/README.md

 **Request Body**:

-Same schema as Submit endpoint, with additional optional fields in credit_facts:
+Same schema as Submit endpoint (all fields optional), with additional optional fields in credit_facts:

 credit_facts (optional - only present on credit states of 'originated', 'compliant', 'non-compliant')